 For those of you who don’t know too much about severe food allergies, I hope you will read this blog today and find it informative.
 At some point in your life, and probably sooner rather than later, you will likely become acquainted with someone who does have a severe allergy.
 Although I don’t have statistics to report, it is common knowledge now that food allergies are on the rise and will likely impact you in your lifetime – either via a family member, neighbour, or your child’s schoolmates.

-The purpose of writing today though is not to dissect food allergies and discuss ways to prevent reactions, but instead to lay out my thoughts about how we can raise our kids to be Dauntless or Fearless, while still being CAUTIOUS and safe.
+The purpose of writing today though is not to dissect food allergies and discuss ways to prevent reactions, but instead to lay out my thoughts about how we can raise our kids to be Dauntless, while still being cautious and safe.

 Fear.
 It is one of our most basic and powerful emotions.
 And like all emotions – it has a purpose.
 It is our body’s way of warning us of danger.